The most frustrating problem for Lyft users is issues with overpayments and surprise charges.

-Just look at the comments section of our article on how to contact Lyft customer service and you’ll see dozens of complaints about duplicate charges, overcharges, or rides that never occurred.
+Look at the comments section of our article on how to contact Lyft customer service to see dozens of complaints about duplicate charges, overcharges, or rides that never occurred.

-You can report payment problems and request a refund from Lyft, but you have to know where to go in the Lyft app or at help.lyft.com.
+The good news is that you can report overcharges and request a refund from Lyft, but you have to know where to go in the Lyft app or at help.lyft.com.

 How to get help with payment problems in the Lyft app

-Here’s how to get help in the Lyft app if you have an issue with an overcharge, duplicate charge, fraudulent ride, other payment issues.
+Follow the steps below if you have an issue with an overcharge, duplicate charge, fraudulent ride, or other payment issues.

 Helpful pages at help.lyft.com